 I'm a music lover and child of the 80's.
-My first albums were on vinyl and I was obsessed with cover art especially anything by Peter Saville.
-In college I always mocked up CD designs for assignments.
+My first albums were on vinyl and I was obsessed with cover art, especially anything by Peter Saville.
+In college I regularly mocked up CD designs for assignments.
 I went to see a lot of live music and I offered my design services to anyone that would listen.

 Autumn again vinyl LP by A Sunny Day in Glasgow.
-This one features cover art by Edvard Munch which is public domain.
-Get your fine art for free people.
+This design features cover art by Edvard Munch which is public domain.
+Get your fine art for free, people.
 The limited edition vinyl is maroon.
-The speech bubbles on the cover still makes me smile.
+The speech bubbles on the cover still make me smile.

-It was an honor to be contacted by Mike Schulman of Slumberland Records to design volumes 5 and 6 of Searching for the Now compliations featuring the label's favorite current pop songs.
-Mike gave me a lot of freedom to create collages for the cover.
+It was an honor to be contacted by Mike Schulman of Slumberland Records to design volumes 5 and 6 of Searching for the Now compilations, featuring the label's favorite current pop songs.
+Mike gave me a lot of creative freedom to design collages for the cover.
 The swirled banana yellow vinyl compliments the neutral tones of the collages.

 A music writer from Impose told me he pre-ordered these records without knowing the band (or that I designed them) because he liked the design so much!

 MV+EE vinyl 45 single for Sweetheart of the Nascar on Electric Temple Records.
 The cover art is by a family member of the band.
 I chose caramel brown color vinyl to go with the earthy art and it's so grooovy!!

 This is Fiasco's first full release, Native Canadians, on Impose Records.
 I was still art director at Impose when this project fell on my plate.
 The band already had the cover illustration by Jack Shannon, but needed help with type and layout.
 I love how the art subversively bleeds off the vinyl labels–it was hard to convince the printer they were intentionally designed that way.
 The band loved it, too.